alexeygridnev/virtual-interpreter/README.md

 python interpreting.py
 ```

 Then open the browser at 127.0.0.1:7860 and it's ready to run locally.
+It can be also ran from within the local network, you just need to access the server by its local IP address (e.g. 192.168.0.100:7860).

 ## License
 The code is released under MIT license.
 The models used are licensed under their respective licenses.